 Compare the 2021 Toyota Tacoma Limited vs TRD Pro Trims.
 What is the Difference?

 As the highest trim level available, the 2021 Toyota Tacoma TRD Pro offers the best of every feature available in this pickup truck model.
 Though it also features the highest price point, the TRD Pro is well-equipped and comfortable for drivers and passengers, alike.
-Some favorite consumer features include a multi-terrain monitor equipped with a camera system, LED headlights that utilize sequential turn signals, FOX-brand internal bypass shocks, and enhanced driver assistive safety features, like blind-spot monitoring and cross-traffic alert.
+Some favorite consumer features include a multi-terrain monitor equipped with a camera system, LED headlights that utilize sequential turn signals, FOX-brand internal bypass shocks, and enhanced driver assistive safety features, like blind spot detection and cross-traffic alert.

 Standard features for the TRD Pro are more enhanced than those of the Limited.
 A front skid plate that is specific to the TRD Pro, 16-inch black alloy wheels that are unique to the TRD Pro trim level, and a "Toyota"-branded front grilled that follows its heritage design are all standard features that you gain access to in the TRD Pro trim level option.
 While these features are all improvements from other trim levels, the TRD Pro also features the lowest fuel economy due to its impressive powertrain upgrades.